Josephine Omaka

 Josephine Ada Omaka (born 29 November 1993) is a Nigerian sprinter and hurdler.
 She competed at local and international competitions in athletics representing Nigeria.

 Career

 Josephine Ada Omaka started her career as a junior sprinter and hurdler in Nigeria where she competes in various local competitions.
+In 2010, she dropped out of the AFN Golden League due to a backlog of academic work, but she bounced back the same year.
 She won gold medals at the 2011 African Junior Championships and 2010 Summer Youth Olympics at 100 metres.
 She also participated in the women's 4 × 100 metres relay at the 2012 World Junior Championships held at the Estadi Olímpic Lluís Companys on 13 and 14 July, and also won the 2009 African Junior Championships event in the 100 metres and another silver in the 4 × 100 m relay in 2009 competition with Margaret Benson, Goodness Thomas and Wisdom Isoken.

 Furthermore, she participated in the African 4 × 400 m relay team that won silver medals at the 2010 Summer Youth Olympics with Nkiruka Florence Nwakwe, Izelle Neuhoff and Bukola Abogunloko.